yellow-footed-honeyguide/uc/Readme.md

 🌋 Quick Result Recall! 🔙

 Messed up?
-Just hit the up arrow and uc (Unix Calculator) retrieves your last result faster than a lightning strike! ⚡
+Just hit the up arrow and uc (Unix Calculator) retrieves your last result faster than a lightning strike!
+Press <Tab> key to insert your previous result to expression! ⚡

 🌋 Chain Calculations! ⚡